rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 There are two questions to answer before completing these steps:

 * Will the SVG be included directly in the html or referenced as an `<object>` or `<iframe>`?
 The answer to this will affect step 3.
-* Will the JavaScript be included within the `<svg>` tags, or referenced as a seperate script?
-The answer to this affects step 3 and 4.
+* Will the JavaScript be included within the `<svg>` tags, or referenced as a separate script?
+The answer to this affects steps 3 and 4.

 The following sections detail these steps, and provide examples for all answers to these questions.